elsaandreardz/data_analysis_2_feedback/README.md

 - Regression table: 0.5/1.0 - **Evidence:** The student uses Stargazer to create a comparison table (Figure 6) showing coefficients, standard errors, and significance stars for three models.
 However, the table only includes reg2, reg3, and reg4 - the unconditional model (reg1) is not included in the comparison table.
 The table is well-formatted with proper significance indicators.

-🔵 We do not consider missing 1 ou of 4 models implies a 50% point deduction, considering the results were present on the report.
+🔵 We do not consider missing 1 out of 4 models implies a 50% point deduction, considering the results were present on the report.
+Moreover, we structured our analysis in two parts: (1) an initial understanding of the basic relationship between gender and salary and (2) the multivariable relationship involving gender, salary, and education.
+Thus we presented, first, the outcome of the 2-variable relationship and then, second, the outcomes of the 3-variable relationship.
+So, our report did include the table information for all models used, it was just presented under a different logic.
+Thus, we do not understand or agree with the point deduction given here.

 **Comments:** The analysis shows good effort with multiple model specifications but does not demonstrate how the gender gap varies with education.
 The models only control for education (showing parallel effects) rather than showing different gaps at different education levels.
 The visual stratification by gender in plots hints at the concept but is not formally analyzed.